silverton-io/buz-docs/blog/contract-powered-platform/index.md

 ### Schemas as observability

-Once payloads have an associated schema or namespace, splicing stats into observability tools is the natural next step.
+Calculating namespace-level statistics and splicing them into observability tools is the natural next step.

 Stakeholder FAQ's (long before actual analytics) commonly look like:
 - "I just implemeneted tracking.
 Is the data flowing?"